TaruDesigns/breadbot/README.md

 - Size estimation of bread
 - Roundness estimation of bread
-- Admin panel (based on FastAPI)
+- Admin panel (based on FastAPI) -> In Progress, basic endpoints created
-- Proper async inference with a "BreadBot is typing..." message for better UX
+- ~~Proper async inference with a "BreadBot is typing..." message for better UX~~ Done